thrackle-io/rules-engine/docs/userGuides/rules/ADMIN-WITHDRAWAL-RULE.md

         function checkAdminWithdrawalRule(uint32 ruleId, uint256 currentBalance, uint256 amount) external view;
         ```
 - in Asset Handler:
-    - Function to set and activate at the same time the rule in an asset handler:
+    - Function to set and activate at the same time the rule for the supplied actions in an asset handler:
         ```c
-        function setAdminWithdrawalRuleId(uint32 _ruleId) external ruleAdministratorOnly(appManagerAddress);
+        function setAdminWithdrawalRuleId(ActionTypes[] calldata _actions, uint32 _ruleId) external ruleAdministratorOnly(appManagerAddress);
         ```
-    - Function to activate/deactivate the rule in an asset handler:
+    - Function to activate/deactivate the rule for the supplied actions in an asset handler:
         ```c
-        function activateAdminWithdrawalRule(bool _on) external ruleAdministratorOnly(appManagerAddress);
+        function activateAdminWithdrawalRule(ActionTypes[] calldata _actions, bool _on) external ruleAdministratorOnly(appManagerAddress);
         ```
-    - Function to know the activation state of the rule in an asset handler:
+    - Function to know the activation state of the rule for the supplied action in an asset handler:
         ```c
-        function isAdminWithdrawalActive() external view returns (bool);
+        function isAdminWithdrawalActive(ActionTypes _action) external view returns (bool);
         ```
     - Function to know the activation state of the rule in an asset handler and if it is in the active period:
         ```c
         function isAdminWithdrawalActiveAndApplicable() public view override returns (bool);
         ```
-    - Function to get the rule Id from an asset handler:
+    - Function to get the rule Id for the supplied action from an asset handler:
         ```c
-        function getAdminWithdrawalRuleId() external view returns (uint32);
+        function getAdminWithdrawalRuleId(ActionTypes _action) external view returns (uint32);
         ```
 ## Return Data